 Almost half of the earth’s human population depends on rice for their sustenance and very existence.
-It is so inherently a part of many of the world’s cultures that it is intricately weaved into their myths, religions, rituals, and other societal activities and occasions.
+It is so inherently a part of many of the world’s cultures that it is intricately weaved into their myths, religions, rituals, and other social activities and occasions.

 As a dietary mainstay, it can enhance the nutritional value of a wholesome diet.
 Nutrition from rice can vary depending upon its source.
 As a rich, complex carbohydrate, rice is practically fat and cholesterol-free.

 Rice appeals to health advocates because it is a great source of protein amino acids, as well as vitamins and minerals.
 Because it is gluten-free, it is an ideal alternative for those with an intolerance or allergy to wheat.
 Grains are easy to digest and makes an excellent first solid food for very young children.

 - Choosing a bowl of rice to buy